lsDantas/Ode-to-the-Pythagoreans/README.md

 All is number!
 Ode to the Pythagoreans is an interactive demonstration of the Pythagorean theorem built with [React](https://reactjs.org/) and [Flask](https://flask.palletsprojects.com/en/2.0.x/).
 Additional technologies include [Bootstrap](https://react-bootstrap.github.io/) and [react-spring](https://react-spring.io/).

 This repository contains both front and back ends.
-The full stack application may be run with Docker Compose as an orchestration of three container.
+The full stack application may be run with Docker Compose as an orchestration of three containers.
 These are:

 1. The back end built with Flask.
 2. The front end built with React.